 Jury selection for the trial of Vice President Dick Cheney’s former chief of staff has begun.
 Lewis "Scooter" Libby faces five counts of lying to federal investigators, perjury and obstruction of justice.
 He is accused of lying to investigators and a grand jury during the investigation of the outing of CIA operative Valerie Plame.
 We speak with veteran investigative journalist Murray Waas. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: On Sunday, Chris Wallace of FOX News questioned Vice President Dick Cheney about the case.
+On Sunday, Chris Wallace of Fox News questioned Vice President Dick Cheney about the case.

 CHRIS WALLACE: Your former chief of staff, Scooter Libby, goes on trial this coming week on charges of obstruction of justice and perjury.
 As I mentioned to Mrs. Cheney, when she was here a few weeks ago, I happened to notice that you invited Mr. Libby to your Christmas party, which you also invited me to.
 Given his legal troubles, why?